drewblay/Compare-File-To-Hash/README.md

 With cfth (compare file to hash)  you canquickly check the files hash to the hash provided by the publisher.

-Should work on any Linux distro, BSD distro, and MacOS.
+Should work on any Linux distro, and the Linux subsystem on Windows.

 ### Requires:
 Python 3